Skip to main content

 8 things to do after completing your FAFSA®

 Congrats — you just submitted your Free Application for Federal Student Aid (FAFSA®) — so, now what?
-With a first major step of your college financial aid planning roadmap complete (remember, filling out the FAFSA® is the first step towards receiving most financial aid), here are eight steps you should consider taking as you prepare to pay for college.
+With one of the major steps of your college financial aid planning roadmap complete (remember, filling out the FAFSA® is the first step towards receiving federal financial aid), here are eight steps you should consider taking as you prepare to pay for college.

 1. Confirm your FAFSA® was processed